aukilabs/hagall-old/README.md

 ### Docker Compose

-Since Hagall needs to be exposed with an HTTPS address and Hagall itself doesn't terminate HTTPS, we recommend you to use our Docker Compose file that sets up an nginx proxy container that terminates HTTPS and a letsencrypt container that obtains a free Let's Encrypt SSL certificate alongside Hagall.
+Since Hagall needs to be exposed with an HTTPS address and Hagall itself doesn't terminate HTTPS, we recommend you to use our Docker Compose file that sets up an `nginx-proxy` container that terminates HTTPS and a `letsencrypt` container that obtains a free Let's Encrypt SSL certificate alongside Hagall.

+1. Configure your domain name to point to your externally exposed public IP address and configure any firewalls and port forwarding rules to allow incoming traffic to port 80 and 443.
-1. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/hagall/blob/main/docker-compose.yml)
+2. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/hagall/blob/main/docker-compose.yml).
-2. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `HAGALL_PUBLIC_ENDPOINT`)
+3. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `HAGALL_PUBLIC_ENDPOINT`, set these to the domain name you configured in step 1).
-3. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`
+4. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`

 ### Kubernetes